-Igniting Conversations to Encourage Innovation and Economic Growth
+Igniting Conversations to Encourage Innovation, Economic Growth and Societal Benefit

 This is our focus: to cultivate a one-stop-shop of world-class people—people like yourself—that ignites the kinds of conversations that lead to new ideas, enlivened dreams and personal motivation.
 A tall order, for sure, but one we’ve been successful at for 29 years.

 Over the past two-and-a-half decades, the Churchill Club has hosted industry and government leaders and luminaries such as Marc Andreessen, Steve Ballmer, Craig Barrett, Ursula Burns, John Chambers, Jim Clark, Bill Clinton, Larry Ellison, Bill Gates, Andy Grove, William Hewlett, Arianna Huffington, Bill Joy, Dean Kamen, John McCain, Scott McNealy, Lew Platt, Eric Schmidt, and many more.

 It’s an impressive list, but it would be no more than a roster if we weren’t committed to the idea of an independent forum that facilitates the open and timely exchange of ideas, opinions and viewpoints among business leaders and innovators.
 At the Churchill Club, collaborators and competitors meet on stage to share and discuss their newest thinking.
 They commit to have unscripted conversations that go beyond the hype.
 Attendees have the opportunity to ask questions directly of speakers, uncensored by the moderator.

 We host 30-40 such events every year, regularly drawing more than 400 of our 6,500 members.
 We also offer opportunities to network and develop critical business relationships with influential individual and corporate members representing a diverse range of industries, companies and expertise.